New to Sly Flourish? Start Here!

 10. Local toughs start trouble with the characters and challenge them to a dance-off.

 Come up with your own list of potential encounters as the characters first travel into the town.
-You needn't have one every time they return but something to set the stage always helps.
+You don't need one every time they return but something to set the stage always helps.
 The "Framing Events" table in chapter 3 of the Dungeon Master's Guide is a great go-to, as are the "Random Town Events" table on page 15 of the Lazy DM's Workbook and the "Settlement Events" on page 37 of the Lazy DM's Companion.

 Clarify Options Customized to the Characters

 When the characters come to town, they might have twelve to twenty options or more.
 Do they go to the inn?
 Visit the blacksmith?
 Talk to the local mining guild?
 The decisions can be paralyzing.
-Instead of building a huge town and offering the whole thing to the characters we can start with the characters and build around them.
-What sorts of locations would they be interested in.
+Instead of building a huge town and offering the whole thing to the characters we can start with the characters and build the town around them.
+What sorts of locations would they be interested in?
 Here are ten examples:

 Towns — Locations of Adventure

-By giving the characters interesting things to see, interesting places to go, and interesting things to do a town can be as exciting as any other location they visit in their games.
+By giving the characters interesting things to see, interesting places to go, and interesting things to do, a town can be as exciting as any other location they visit in their games.

 Related Articles

-Want More D&D Tips from Sly Flourish?
+More from Sly Flourish

-Buy Sly Flourish's Books
+Sly Flourish's Books

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.